 What is the National Plan for Music Education?

-The Power of Music to Change Lives: A National Plan for Music Education (NPME) is a refresh of the 2011 plan, it responds to the changes that have happened in and out of education since 2011 and provides us with a refreshed plan and goals for music education.
+The Power of Music to Change Lives: A National Plan for Music Education (NPME) is a development of the 2011 plan, it responds to the changes that have happened in and out of education since 2011 and provides us with a refreshed plan and goals for music education.

 The plan outlines a vision for music education as well as ways forward to achieve this vision through partnerships between schools, music hubs and the wider music and creative sector.